MetaMuse: Algorithm Generation via Creative Ideation

 This paper asks whether large language models (LLMs) can practically drive \textbf{algorithm generation}, \textit{with an emphasis on principles to transform this task into a systematic process}.
 The core challenge in system algorithm design arises from the nature of its solution space: it is an inherently discontinuous space, where even a small change in algorithm design (e.g., data structure or control flow) can lead to sharp and non-linear changes in performance.
 Although it is sometimes possible to estimate the upper-bound performance, searching for practical solutions that approach this bound remains non-trivial.
 Furthermore, the discontinuous solution space does not provide sufficiently predictable patterns or a smooth landscape to guide the search.

-Due to this discontinuity, we approach the algorithm generation task from a different angle, and frame it as a sampling process in the solution space.
-LLM attempts to generate distinct solutions at each step.
-This generative process represents a sequence of leaps in discontinuous solution space~\citep{spark_of_agi}, which we formulate as \textbf{creative ideation} for LLMs.
+Due to this discontinuity, we approach the algorithm generation task from a different angle, framing it as a sampling process in the solution space where the LLM attempts to generate distinct solutions at each step.
+This generative process represents a sequence of leaps across the discontinuous solution space~\citep{spark_of_agi}, which we formulate as \textbf{creative ideation} for LLMs.
 In fact, the systems community has long hypothesized algorithm design as a discovery process of ideas~\citep{understanding_algorithm_design}.